Troubleshooting authenticity issues

 Skipped 128 bindings, which are unusable.

-The unusable bindings respectively certificates which are found but not shown can be displayed by using the option --unusable
+Similarly, unusable bindings can be displayed by using the option --unusable

 , because they are also considered as 'unauthenticated'.